HomeBlogSolarSolar Panel Lifespan in BC: A Homeowner’s 25-Year Guide

 Warranty TypeWhat It CoversTypical Length (in BC)

-Product WarrantyDefects in materials, manufacturing flaws, equipment failure12 - 25 years
+product coverageDefects in materials, manufacturing flaws, equipment failure12 - 25 years

-Performance WarrantyGuarantees a minimum power output level over time25 - 30 years
+performance guaranteeGuarantees a minimum power output level over time25 - 30 years

-Workmanship WarrantyCovers issues related to the installation itself (roof leaks, wiring)5 - 10 years (from installer)
+workmanship guaranteeCovers issues related to the installation itself (roof leaks, wiring)5 - 10 years (from installer)

-At Budget Heating, our workmanship warranty ensures your system is installed to the highest standards, complying with all BC Building Code and electrical safety regulations.
+At Budget Heating, our workmanship guarantee ensures your system is installed to the highest standards, complying with all BC Building Code and electrical safety regulations.
 A proper electrical installation is just as important as the equipment itself for ensuring a long and productive system life.

 What is the Real Cost of Solar in BC?
 (With Rebates)